YorkEarwaker/FindingThingsOut/nn/snn-sb/pynn_intro/README.md

 ### Status

+PyNN on Windows has not been tested.

 Can't use NEST on MS Win straightaway will require real effort.
 See NEST Intro for details.

+Neuron install not working first instance.

 TODO
 * <todo: download simulator, Arbor, Brain 2, NEST, or Neuron, .
 Must a sim be installed? likely yes. >
+* <todo: read Neuron docs re MS Win install options, if any, >
 * <todo: determine if any of the optional installs are necessary for simulator choice, >
 * <todo: PyNN introductory code samples,  >

 DONE
 * <done: install pynn in local dev environment, 06/12/2024, >
+* <done: evaluated install of NEST on MS Win no simple options, >

 ### PyNN install